-Look how gray the walls look here!
+Look how gray the walls look here in this room from Holland Avenue Home!
 Lighting plays a huge role in how paint reads.
 Make sure you check your paint swatches before moving full steam ahead to ensure you get the color you want.

 27. Hallway Painted Pewter Green

 Ok, here’s a perfect example of Sherwin Williams Pewter Green’s color-shifting abilities.
 In the picture where there’s natural light shining into the hallways, the color reads very dark sage.
 In contrast, the second picture, which uses only artificial lighting, shows the paint reading dark olive.